groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.drawing/argb32color/toargb/_index.md

 ### Return Value

-32-bit ARGB value of this instance as Int32, the identical to ToArgb call for the same color.
+32-bit ARGB value of this instance as Int32, identical to `System.Drawing.Color.ToArgb()` call for the same color.
 Never throws an exception.

 ### See Also